marando/phpSOFA/README.md

         | Dat     | Delta(AT) (=TAI-UTC) for a given UTC date
  done   | Dtdb    | TDB-TT
         | Dtf2d   | Civil Date to Julian Date
-        | Ee00    | Equation of the equinoxes, IAU 2000
+ done   | Ee00    | Equation of the equinoxes, IAU 2000
-        | Ee00a   | Equation of the equinoxes, IAU 2000A
+ done   | Ee00a   | Equation of the equinoxes, IAU 2000A
         | Ee00b   | Equation of the equinoxes, IAU 2000B
         | Ee06a   | Equation of the equinoxes, IAU 2006/2000A
-        | Eect00  | Equation of the equinoxes complementary terms
+ done   | Eect00  | Equation of the equinoxes complementary terms
         | Eform   | a,f for a nominated Earth reference ellipsoid
         | Eo06a   | Equation of the origins, IAU 2006/2000A
         | Eors    | Equation of the origins, given NPB matrix and s